Modern History Playlist

 Prelims Strategy Tips

-Timeline of Indian National Congress Sessions (1885–1907)
+Timeline of Indian National Congress Sessions (1885–1907): The Moderate Phase

-The first two decades of the Indian National Congress were dominated by Moderates, who believed in petitions, prayers, and constitutional methods.
+The first two decades of the Indian National Congress were dominated by the Moderates, who believed in petitions, prayers, and constitutional methods.
 The Surat Split in 1907 marked the division between Moderates and Extremists.

-The first two decades of the Indian National Congress were dominated by Moderates, who believed in petitions, prayers, and constitutional methods.
+The first two decades of the Indian National Congress were dominated by the Moderates, who believed in petitions, prayers, and constitutional methods.
 The Surat Split in 1907 marked the division between Moderates and Extremists.

 INC Sessions (1885–1907)

-| Year | Place | President | Key Outcome |
+| Year | Place | President | UPSC Significance (Key Feature) |

 |---|---|---|---|